5 nights from: $895 Single Supplement: FREE

 - It's Included:

-- 6 meals: 5 breakfasts and 1 lunch
+- 6 meals: Daily breakfasts and 1 lunch

 - All transfers

-Or, join us this afternoon for an optional tour of nearby Potsdam.
+Or, join an optional tour of nearby Potsdam.
 The residence of the Prussian kings until 1918, Potsdam is home to the Sanssouci, the former summer palace of Frederick the Great and a UNESCO World Heritage Site.
-Even larger than the Sanssouci is the New Palace, built to celebrate the Prussian triumph over Austrian domination in the Seven Years War.
+Even larger than the Sanssouci is the New Palace, built to celebrate the Prussian triumph over Austrian domination in the Seven Years' War.
 Potsdam played an important role in shaping the post-war world.
-Stalin, Truman, and Churchill met here to determine how to deal with a defeated Germany, and the city’s Glienicke Bridge became known as the “Bridge of Spies” during the Cold War, as the superpowers used its midpoint as a place to exchange captured agents.
+Stalin, Truman, and Churchill met here to determine how to deal with a defeated Germany, and the city's Glienicke Bridge became known as the “Bridge of Spies” during the Cold War, as the superpowers used its midpoint as a place to exchange captured agents.
 After dinner at a local restaurant, return to Berlin.

 Explore Berlin at your own pace today.